sublimetext-io/docs.sublimetext.io/docs/guide/file-management/navigation.md

 You will find transient views in other situations, for example, after clicking on a file in the sidebar.

-Goto Anything lives up to its name
---there's more to it than locating files.
+Goto Anything lives up to its name – there's more to it than locating files.

 ### Goto Anything Operators